 For the last year or so I have had a subscription with the service blinkist which provides summary’s of popular non fiction books, with a focus on business and self improvement literature.
 I thought it would be an effective way to screen books to decide what books I would want to read in full.
-I have also read numerous business books which should have been article length, e.g. the length of the summaries prepared by blinkest.

-There are several books I have eat multiple times.
+There are several books I have read multiple times.
 Each time I read these books I had a different experience.
 Things I once thought were a focus of a chapter now seem more like footnotes, and there are passsage I have no memory of from this first time I read the book, I seem to have completely missed the point the first time through which later seeem to be a major focus of the he book.